ember-cli/rfcs/active/0000-ember-debug-command.md

 # Detailed design

 `ember debug` would gather the following information
 - ember-cli version
 - npm version
 - node version
 - OS
 - bower dependencies
 - npm dependencies
 - Brocfile.js
 - config/environment.js
-	- Files counts in node_modues, vendor, bower_components, app
+- Files counts in node_modues, vendor, bower_components, app folders
-	- Output of a command. i.e, sometimes running `ember build` might cause the issue so when running this command users could possibly pass an argument `—command=`(e.g. —command=debug) which we can run and include the output along with the report.
+- Output of a command. i.e, sometimes running `ember build` might cause the issue, so when running this command users could possibly pass an argument `--command=`(e.g. --command=debug) which we can run and include the output along with the report.

 # Unresolved questions